-Montréal, May 26, 2011 - At the request of the Autorité des marchés financiers (the AMF), the Bureau de décision et de révision (the Bureau) recently imposed administrative penalties on Gestion d'actifs Joël Raby inc., a securities adviser with unrestricted practice, and Service financier Rimac inc, a mutual fund dealer, for various securities violations.
+Montréal - At the request of the Autorité des marchés financiers (the AMF), the Bureau de décision et de révision (the Bureau) recently imposed administrative penalties on Gestion d'actifs Joël Raby inc., a securities adviser with unrestricted practice, and Service financier Rimac inc., a mutual fund dealer, for various securities violations.

 Gestion d'actifs Joël Raby inc. fined $5,900

 On May 9, 2011, the Bureau imposed an administrative penalty of $5,900 on Gestion d'actifs Joël Raby inc.

 The AMF accused the adviser of violating the Securities Regulation on four occasions by having a working capital deficiency, failing to inform the AMF about the deficiency, failing to inform the AMF about the repayment of a loan subject to section 212 of the Regulation and failing to keep records of the monthly calculations on working capital.

 Service financier Rimac inc. fined $7,400

 On May 18, 2011, the Bureau imposed an administrative penalty of $7,400 on Service financier Rimac inc. (Rimac).

 As a mutual fund dealer, Rimac was required to register a person as the ultimate designated person and as the chief compliance officer for purposes of the National Registration Database (NRD), in accordance with the provisions of Regulation 31-103 respecting Registration Requirements and Exemptions.